Editor's Note: This story originally appeared on NewRetirement.

 Whether by circumstances or choice, the U.S. Census Bureau estimates that there were 19.5 million unmarried U.S. residents age 65 and older in 2016.

-Experts estimate that around 23% of the older population nationwide will age alone, and that percentage can be much higher — as high as 50% — in many cities.
+Experts estimate that around 23% of the older population nationwide will age alone, and in many cities that percentage can be much higher — as high as 50%.
 These aging adults are often referred to as elder orphans or solo seniors.

 There are some challenges to retiring alone.
 Here are a few tips for navigating retirement on your own.